 - Tropical: banana, pineapple, mango, orange, kiwifruit, squeeze of lime juice to brighten it up and add a bit of sourness

 - Berry: strawberries, blueberries, blackberries, raspberries

 - Watermelon Lime: watermelon, cinnamon, lime juice, maple syrup.
-If you're feeling adventurous, try this watermelon cucumber salad with tofu feta.

 - Melon: watermelon, cantaloupe, honeydew melon

 - Everyday: apple, banana, orange, grapes, squeeze of lemon juice to prevent the bananas from browning

 - Strawberry Kiwi: strawberries, kiwifruit, bananas